-Tula's formula contains probiotics, antioxidants, and essential oils, all of which work to firm saggy under-eyes.
+Origin's formula contains hoelen mushroom extract, caffeine, and essential oils, all of which work to firm saggy under-eyes.

-The powerful combination of peptides and animal extracts in this top-rated eye cream supports collagen production, improves sagging, and boosts the skin's ability to repair itself.
+The powerful combination of peptides in this top-rated eye cream supports collagen production, improves sagging, and boosts the skin's ability to repair itself.

 For those who care about their products being 100% natural and plant-derived, this lightweight serum is your jam.
 A combination of algae extracts are the active firming ingredients here.

 This fatigue-fighting cream is great for targeting Monday morning puffiness.
 Potent ingredients like echinacea green envy, algae, and rose-hip extract visibly firm and tighten the skin.